ruby/www.ruby-lang.org/en/downloads/index.md

 Ruby 1.8.7 is available for Solaris 8 through Solaris 10 on [Sunfreeware][17] and Ruby 1.8.7 is available at [Blastwave][18].
 Ruby 1.9.2p0 is also available at [Sunfreeware][17], but this is outdated.
-Using RVM can get you the latest version of Ruby 1.9.2.
+Using RVM can get you the latest version of Ruby.

 To install Ruby on [OpenIndiana][19], please use the [Image Packaging System, or IPS][20] client.
 This will install the latest Ruby binaries